user5283/GitHubApril_test3/README.md

 # IT6033_practical_task_1_data_structures
-Contains student files for the Task 1 in IT6033
+Contains student files for the Task 1 in IT6033 Data Structures and Algorithms

   ListOfPatients.txt required for Question 1